SherG/cool-iron/blog/optimize-images-cloudinary.md

 ## Why Is Website Loading Speed Important?

-Research by Google and other firms has shown that website page load times directly impact revenue, engagement, conversions, and time spent on sites.
+Research by Google and other firms has shown that website page load times directly impact revenue, engagement, and conversions.
 Sluggish pages or delayed interaction may be interpreted by the user as a poor experience.

 Here's a snapshot of relevant data:

 * A 1-second delay in page load time can decrease conversions by 7% or more.
 (Source: Akamai)
 * As a page's site loading speed goes from 1 second to 6 seconds the likelihood that the visitor trying to access the page will abandon it, goes up by 106%.
 (Source: Google / SOASTA research)

-> Speed, performance, and SEO is where key competitive gains can be had.
+> Speed, performance, and SEO are where key competitive gains can be had.

 ## Optimizing Images: Choosing an Approach